tektutor/jenkins-sep-2021/Day3/README.md

 	- installation is very easy
 	- architecture is very simpler(any one should be understand)
 		- uses existing tools like SSH,SCP/SFTP
-		- user Python scripts to develop Ansible and Ansible Modules
+		- uses Python scripts to develop Ansible and Ansible Modules
   - Ansible Controller Machine (ACM)
 	- is the system where automation scripts(Playbooks) are developed
 	- is the system where Ansible is installed

   - Ansible Modules
 	- are Python scripts in case of Unix/Linux/Mac Ansible nodes
 	- are Powershell scripts in case of Windows Ansible nodes
-	- module are the one which does automation e.g
+	- modules are the one which does Infrastructure automation e.g
 	    - copy - copies file from local to ansible nodes and vice versa
 	    - file - helps in creating files/folders on the ansible node